ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addingclients.md

 ## Step 2

 Next, in order to add a client, you need to enter their email address.
-This will be used in order to sign into FASTdrive as a client user.
+This will be used in order to sign into FastDrive as a client user.

 ![Image71](files/Image71.png)